joshmarinacci/meowlang/blog1/blog1.md

 Ohm is a great tool for building parsers because it's easy to get started and you can incrementally add to it.
-It also has other great features that I didn't cover today, like a debugging visualizer and subclassing.
+It also has other great features that I didn't cover today, like a debugging visualizer and sub-classing.

 So far we have used Ohm to translate character strings into JavaScript numbers, and often Ohm is used for this very purpose: